Optimal two-qubit gates in recurrence protocols of entanglement purification: Introduction

 Our method is based on quasi-Monte Carlo numerical sampling of the states, which undergo the purification protocol, and then the concurrence \cite{Wooters} of the output states is integrated over an {\it a priori} probability distribution function.
-This results in an average two-qubit gate-dependent cost function for the whole sample of states and then we employ a quasi-Newton algorithm \cite{Kelley} for solving this non-linear optimization problem on the whole $SU(4)$ group.
-The obtained two-qubit gate is optimal in the sense that it achieves, on average, a higher increase of entanglement of an input family of states.
-We discuss the performance of our method for several examples and compare with protocols based on one bilateral application of controlled-NOT gates, the paradigmatic two-qubit operation used in the seminal purification protocols \cite{Bennett1,Deutsch}.
+This results in an average two-qubit gate-dependent cost function for the whole sample of states.
+We employ a quasi-Newton algorithm \cite{Liu} to solve this non-linear optimization problem on the whole $SU(4)$ group.
+We focus on increasing entanglement in each step, therefore, the obtained two-qubit gate is optimal in the sense that it achieves, on average, a higher increase of entanglement of an input family of states for a given purification step.
+This is beneficial in reducing the number of qubit pairs required to purify a single two-qubit state, as this number grows exponentially with the number of steps.
+We discuss the performance of our method for several examples and compare with protocols based on one bilateral application of controlled-NOT (CNOT) gates, the paradigmatic two-qubit operation used in the seminal purification protocols \cite{Bennett1,Deutsch}.

 The paper is organized as follows.
 In Sec.~\ref{Method} we introduce our method and give some elementary examples to allow further acquaintance with the concept of the introduced cost function.
-In Sec.~\ref{Results} we demonstrate our approach for four one-parameter and one two-parameter family of states.
+In Sec.~\ref{Results} we demonstrate our approach for one two-parameter and four one-parameter family of states.
 Numerical and analytical results are presented for concurrences and success probabilities.
 In Sec.~\ref{Conclusions} we summarize and draw our conclusions.
-Some details supporting the main text are collected in Appendix~\ref{AppendixA}.
+Some details supporting the main text are collected in the Appendix~\ref{AppendixA}.